jeremyjturner/aqua-aws/terraform/README.md

 # Goals

 The main goal of this project is templatize a production ready Aqua Security build on AWS using Terraform using [AWS ECS](https://aws.amazon.com/ecs/) (Elastic Container Service).
 While this template will likely require ongoing opitmizations, the end goal is to standardize a production level deployment on AWS for folks that just don't have the time and resources to start from scratch.
+Running this template as-is (and with your unique environment values) will create an AWS environment that spans three availability zones.

-Since multi-AWS accounts are being used more and more (hint: they should be), this template is currently configured to support multi-AWS account scanning for [AWS ECR](https://aws.amazon.com/ecr/) (Elastic Container Registry).
+Since multi-AWS accounts are being used more and more (hint: they should be), this template is currently configured to support multi-AWS account strategies such as scanning for [AWS ECR](https://aws.amazon.com/ecr/) (Elastic Container Registry).
 For example, instead of using AWS access keys (which require periodic rotation) in other AWS accounts for ECR scanning, cross account IAM roles can be used instead.
+In addition, the Aqua console is seperated from the gateway to (hopefully) make it easier to configure VPC peering across AWS accounts when microenforcers need to be configured for services such as AWS Fargate.

 # Prerequisites